cul-it/eureka_migration_tools/README.md

 ## Menu options

 ### 1. Pull Reference Data:
 This menu option runs four scripts:
 -   Script one pulls all OKAPI permissions.
-- Script two pulls all EUREKA Capabilities .
+-   Script two pulls all Eureka capabilities.
-- Script three pulls all EUREKA Capability Sets.
+-   Script three pulls all Eureka capability sets.
-- Script four pulls all OKAPI User Permissions from your reference environment.
+-   Script four pulls all OKAPI user permissions from your reference environment.

 ### 2. Build Comparisons:
 This menu option runs three comparison scripts against the data pulled in the first menu option.

-- Script one add all the sub capability data to the capability sets; this option also generates a web page displaying tthe data in an easy to read format.
+-   Script one adds all the sub-capability data to the capability sets; this option also generates a web page displaying the data in an easy-to-read format.
 -   Script two compares permissions to capabilities.
 -   Script three builds a comparison of current user permission sets to capabilities.

 ### 3. Build Working CSV and HTML File:

-This menu option runs two scripts that builds upon the data generated in the second menu option.
+This menu option runs two scripts that build upon the data generated in the second menu option.

-- Script one looks at the data generated from comaring the current user permissions to capabilities and looks to see what capability sets could be used to fullfill the orginal permission sets.
+-   Script one looks at the data generated from comparing the current user permissions to capabilities and identifies which capability sets could be used to fulfill the original permission sets.
 This file can be edited and resubmitted.
 -   Script two creates the "FOLIO Roles Simulator" web interface.
 This uses the data collected in the previous steps to create a dynamic web interface to test creating roles.

 ### 4. Reprocess the Capability Set Selection File (csv):

-This menu option takes the CSV file generated in menu option 3 and re-precesses it.
+This menu option takes the CSV file generated in menu option 3 and reprocesses it.

 ### 5. Run a Specific Script:

-Each of theses menu options are outlined below.
+Each of these menu options is outlined below.

 - **Pull Reference Data - OKAPI Permissions**:
 - **Pull Reference Data - Capability Sets**: